 Even though Alanna normally works to support our support team from Harvest HQ, she recently hit the road for her honeymoon.
 She and her husband drove from Brooklyn to the West Coast and over six months she worked remotely from five cities (and visited thirteen national parks).

 One of the developers behind our Slack integration, Piotr is the first to wish other Harvesters happy birthday with his signature Photoshopped cakes.
 Though he grew up with turtles, mice, guinea pigs, bunnies, dogs, cats, and parrots, he doesn’t currently have a pet.

 Justin Vernon is from BethAnne’s hometown, which is why she added For Emma, Forever Ago to the Harvest HQ record collection.
 Even though she’s a super friendly Harvest Expert who spends her days helping customers, she was somehow sorted into Slytherin.

-A development lead whose face has become one of our most popular custom Slack emojis, Cade spends his free time baking bread, brewing beer, and barbecuing butts.
+A developer whose face has become one of our most popular custom Slack emojis, Cade spends his free time baking bread, brewing beer, and barbecuing butts.
 When asked about the strangest place he’s ever worked, he answered, “the bathroom.”

 Jamie helps new customers discover the features they’re looking for in Harvest.
 Her favorite Harvest memory is completing an escape room with a small group of Harvesters at one of the team’s summits, followed by dinner, drinks, and great conversation.